sigmer/portaldocs/portal-sdk/templates/design-patterns-resource-create.md

 The space between items in the footer area should be 12px

 The items that are typically in the footer area are
-* Review + create button - on all tabs except the last tab
+* Review + create button - on all tabs except the last tab - clicking the review and create button navigates the page to the last tab
-* Create button - only on the last tab - in the same location and the same size as the **Review + create** button
+* Create button - only on the last tab in the same location and the same size as the **Review + create** button - clicking the create button submits the deployment job to ARM
-* Previous button - on all tabs, disabled on the first tab - label is "\< Previoius" on all tabs
+* Previous button - on all tabs, disabled on the first tab, label is "\< Previous" on all tabs - clicking the previous button navigates to the previous tab
-* Next button - on all tabs, disabled on the last tab - label is "Next : *next_tab_name* \>" except on last tab where label is "Next \>"
+* Next button - on all tabs, disabled on the last tab, label is "Next : *next_tab_name* \>" except on last tab where label is "Next \>" - clicking the next button navigates to the next tab
-* Download a template for automation link - only on the last tab - label is "Download a template for automation"
+* Download a template for automation link - only on the last tab, label is "Download a template for automation" - clicking the download link opens the **Template** blade from where the user can download or save the template to library

 <a name="behavior"></a>
 ## Behavior